MM2-0/Kvaesitso/docs/docs/user-guide/index.md

 # Get Started

-Kvæsitso is available for Android devices running Android 8.0 or higher.
+Kvaesitso is available for Android devices running Android 8.0 or higher.

 ## Installation